Gluesticks Blog

 • In a large bowl, dissolve the sugar in warm water, and then stir in yeast.
 Allow to proof until foamy (about 5 minutes).
 Mix salt and oil into the yeast.
 Mix in flour one cup at a time.
 Knead dough on a lightly floured surface until smooth.
 Place in a well-oiled bowl, and turn dough to coat.
 Cover with a damp cloth.
 Allow it to rise until doubled in bulk, about 1 hour.

 • While dough rises, make your filling.
 In a saucepan, heat butter and sugar and cinnamon over medium heat until melted.
 Add vanilla and cornstarch and stir until mixture begins to simmer.
 Add apples and cook on low for 5 minutes, stirring frequently.
-Stir in walnuts.
+Stir in nuts.
 Set aside.

 • Gently punch down dough and divide into two sections.
 Roll one section out into a 12x15" rectangle.
 Spread half of the filling on your dough.
 Using a pizza cutter, slice your dough into 15 squares.
 4 slices along the 15" side and 2 slices down the 12" side.

-• Grease 2 bread pans with shortening.
+• Grease 2 bread pans.

 • With a spatula, stack your squares 3 or 4 at a time and begin filing them into the pan on their sides.
 This will get messy and that is ok.
 Just scoop them up and get them in the pan.
 Repeat with the other section of dough in the other bread pan.
 Let loaves rise in a warm place for 30 minutes.